Depression drains your joy and makes enjoying life tough.

 Don’t You Wish You Could Just Feel Better?

 How is depression affecting you?
 Do you often feel lonely, powerless, sad, drained?
 You are doing your best, but the disease of depression can be a tough adversary.
 Maybe depression weighs you down with pessimism.
 You feel discouraged.
 You think that nothing will ever really change.
 You feel like you are in a funk, the world looks grey… your motivation slides downhill...and you just don’t care much anymore.
 You are apathetic: there is a spark of enthusiasm that seems to have faded.
-If you are depressed it’s also likely that your self esteem has tanked.
+If you are depressed it’s also likely that your self-esteem has tanked.
 You feel as though you’re broken, flawed or not as good as everyone else.
 If that’s how you are doing, it might be time to get some therapy for depression.

-The Burden Of Your Depression Can Lift
+The Burden Of Your Depression Can Be Lifted

 Depression is a burden.
 It can overwhelm you, and convince you that there is nothing you can do to ever climb out of the muck.
 It can entrance you into believing that nothing will ever make your life feel better.
 Or, it saps your interest in everything including those people and activities that used to fill you with happiness.
 But when you allow yourself to receive the right support and guidance, all that can change.
 You can have recovery from depression.

 Depression sneaks around.
 It makes stuff that should be fun and interesting, feel like a drag.
 You try, but your mood blocks you from rallying your energy.
 You plod through work, school and hobbies that have lost their luster.
-And that might not make sense to you, you may not understand why you feel bad.
+And that might not make sense to you.
+You may not understand why you feel bad.
 You might think that all your accomplishments should be good enough, but they aren’t.
 You think you should feel ok, but you don’t.
 But those symptoms of depression can heal too.

 Depression Is Not Your Fault

 Negative thoughts repeat when you are depressed.
 And, the noise they create, makes it hard to get through the day.
 All you want is to feel good about yourself.
 All you want is relief from the pain that’s ever-present.
-But when left untreated, the thing about depression is this: it’s effect seep into your heart and head, hurting your relationships with loved ones.
+But when left untreated, the thing about depression is this: it’s effect seeps into your heart and head, hurting your relationships with loved ones.

 Depression convinces you to hide away from life.
-It frightens you by cautioning you to avoiding people or conversations because of the risk that you’ll be exposed.
+It frightens you by cautioning you to avoid people or conversations because of the risk that you’ll be exposed.
 It floods you with worry that you’ll be asked too many questions because you don’t want to let on that anything is “wrong.”
 So, you avoid activities with others because they sound draining or you worry someone might discover the problems you’re having.

 Depression disrupts your sleep.
 It’s one of the most common signs of depression.
 You may be either getting too much or too little.
 Depression symptoms are more than just feeling sad.
 They are a barrage of thoughts and feelings that cycle through your mind with no end in sight, no reprieve to the negativity.